Ira David Pinson: Career

 Pinson was a professor at Morris College in Sumter, teaching Latin, German, Greek, and philosophy from 1915 to 1930, as well as coaching the baseball team.

 The small college struggled after the 1929 stock market crash, and a loss of financial aid.
-Its second president, John Jacob Stark, left to join the faculty of Benedict College in 1930.
+Its second president, John J. Starks, left to become president of Benedict College in 1930.
 Morris and Benedict College merged high schools at Morris, and Morris became a junior college, only offering the first two years of college.
 That further reduced support financial support for Morris College, leaving it with only a year's worth of funds.

 Pinson was appointed the third president of Morris College in 1930, a position he held until his death in 1939 at age 46.
 Within two years, he had restored the senior college and expanded the scope of the college.

 Pinson was a member of Omega Psi Phi and the Mt Zion Baptist Church in Sumter, and a powerful orator.

 Family and death

-Pinson married Bessie Alma Buckner on 22 May 1921.
+Pinson married Bessie Alma Buckner on May 22, 1921.
 They had four sons, Sylvester Wesley Pinson, Eugene Pinson (a professor of music), James Pinson (an artist), and David Pinson.
 Pinson and one of his sons, Sylvester, died in a car accident near South Hill, Virginia in 1939.
 He had been driving the family to New York, and his wife and other sons all survived their injuries.

 Bessie Pinson, a longtime teacher at Morris College, died in 1970.